juho-p/improved-sync/README.md

 * use init.rb to initialize repo locally (or just use your git skills)
 * use start-sync.sh to start sync (or just run sync.rb)

+Now your local files are synchronized with remote repository.
+You can add other systems to use the same remote and the files are kept in sync.

 For example:

     foo$ ssh remote-server